Tap the text to show or hide reading controls.

 “I can’t tell who the monster is anymore.”

-The third day since they’d entered the borderlands.
+The third day since entering the borderlands.

 “Are you all prepared?”